stoic-hugo/roadster/examplesite/content/docs/customization.md

 ### Highlight color

-Mainroad uses `#e22d30` as a default highlight color, but you may choose and set any other color.
+Roadster uses `#e22d30` as a default highlight color, but you may choose and set any other color.

 ```toml
 [Params.style.vars]